"We must be willing to let go of the life we planned, so as to have the life that is waiting for us."

 I relocated to Asheville in March, 2018 - shortly after returning to the states.
 I am incredibly grateful to be here, and there is no doubt in my mind that this is exactly where I am meant to be.
 Yet, the transition to Asheville presented many challenges of its own, which were essentially more opportunities for healing, shifting patterns, and rewriting old stories.
 Patience and gratitude were my sadhana (spiritual practice) throughout this process.
 When experiencing fears around forming connections and nourishing new friendships, I found Dr. Brene Brown's TedTalk The Power of Vulnerability to be most helpful, and I embraced these experiences as yet another part of the healing journey.
 I am so incredibly grateful to have found a very special community here in Asheville, and to have the opportunity to share myself and my gifts.

 As I continued to grow and evolve, peeling back the layers of my identity, I found a deep grief and sadness for lost connection with the land, and for the loss of ancestral knowledge about living in interdependence with all of our relations - human and non-human.
 I believe that this knowledge is our birthright, and I set out on a journey of remembering.
 This path led me to complete a Permaculture Design Certification and an Earthskills Immersion Program with Wild Abundance, and later to complete an Earth Connection and Gardening Apprenticeship with Soul Gardens.
 Developing practical, hands on skills for building, growing, and tending the land has been incredibly healing, and beautiful, and fun!
-I also chose to deepen my relationship with plant medicines, and my understanding of the integration of plant medicine with psychology and meditation, by traveling to Peru to complete a "Mindfulness and the Medicine" retreat at The Temple of the Way of Light, with psychologist Sean Chiddy.
+I also chose to deepen my relationship with plant medicines, and my understanding of the integration of plant medicine with psychology and meditation, by traveling to Peru to complete a "Mindfulness and the Medicine" retreat at The Temple of the Way of Light, with Australian psychologist Sean Chiddy.
 Since returning, I've sought to continue my growth on this path of nurturing relationships with the land and all beings, by studying Practical Animism with Daniel Foor, PhD.

 Through my personal healing journey, my clinical work, and my yoga and spiritual practices, I have continued to work with deep self-awareness, observation/acceptance, re-patterning, and the healing of trauma.
 I emphasize a combination of top-down (driven by cognition) and bottom-up (driven by sensory information) processing in the treatment of trauma.
-To enhance both my personal and professional skills in sensory processing, I have recently embarked on a three year certification program in Somatic Experiencing.
+To enhance both my personal and professional skills in sensory processing, I have embarked on a three year certification program in Somatic Experiencing.
 My work with trauma, both personally and professionally, has led me back to the initial catalyst of my healing journey - grief.
 I have become deeply interested in the the intersection of grief and trauma, and deeply saddened by the lack of connection with, and celebration of, grief in our current western culture.
 Martin Prechtel's The Smell of Rain on Dust, touched my soul with his exquisite narrative on the beauty, importance, and sacredness of honor grief - for ourselves, those that came before, and those yet to come.
 I have continued to deepened my relationship with grief tending and ceremonial space-holding by assisting in local community grief rituals, and completing a grief tending training: "Tending the Waters," with Josh Fox.

 Thank you for taking the time to read my story.
 I would love to share the joy of devotional song and chant with you - this offering is very near and dear to my heart.
 Please check out the resources page for some first hand experience!